takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.
 ```

 Leave the machine with the `exit` command and `ssh` into machine 2 and join the Swarm on machine 1.
 We can do this by using the command from the above command output `docker swarm join --token SWMTKN-1-678250sc60og59wbwf25z6xwiz5a1ufg2q6skgxh7ccu0lx7w5-4dza21v2frlv5dbali96x8mw4 192.168.99.100:2377`.
+Please make sure that you copy the join command from your command output.

 ```console
 $ docker-machine ssh myvm2